wcarvalho/google_calendar_tracking/README.md

 ## Goal
 I've wanted to template my calendars for years.
 I think each week is different, but I think weeks repeat.
 I like to schedule most of my time (even if I don't follow the schedule so strictly) so that I have a foundation to work from.
 These scripts are my attempt at doing so.
 The idea right now is to implement 4 functions
 * read: this will read calendar events between in a time-frame (and optionally save them)
-* remove: this will remove calendar events in a time-frame
+* clear: this will clear calendar events in a time-frame
 * put: this will put events into the calendar from a file
 * move: this will move events within a time-frame "up" or "down"